 His neighbor was trying to make light of this, but this was serious, a brand-new mound, Carter reflected...
 Small as it was, it was definitely a hill.

 “Lorna!”
-Ramsay gasped again, this time with fear.
+Carter gasped with fear.
 “You gotta see this!
-It’s a goddamn hill!”
+It’s a damn hill!”